ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 * **Archive.php:** A template file that displays groupings of past courses.

-* **Search.php:** The template file that displays search results from using WordPress’ built in search
+* **Search.php:** The template file that displays search results from using WordPress' built in search

 * **404.php:** The page that will display if there is a 404 error (page not found).